Young Wallander

-Young Wallander is a crime drama streaming television series, based on Henning Mankell's fictional Inspector Kurt Wallander.
+Young Wallander is a crime drama television series, based on Henning Mankell's fictional Inspector Kurt Wallander.
 The series premiered on Netflix on 3 September 2020.
 Star Adam Pålsson explained that the pre-imagining (i.e., Young Wallander being set in the present day) made more sense than a straight prequel, as it allowed for the social commentary which is a strong element of Mankell's original Wallander.
 This choice of setting the series in the modern day has been criticised in a number of reviews.

-In November 2020, the series was renewed for a second season, which was premiered on Netflix on 17 February 2022, subtitled as Killer's Shadow.
+In November 2020, Young Wallander was renewed for a second series, which was premiered on Netflix on 17 February 2022, subtitled as Killer's Shadow.
+There are no plans for a third series.